-The Results: Opening doors and unleashing intuition The result was beyond my imaginative skills, something I could just stare at without being bored.
+The result was beyond my imaginative skills, something I could just stare at without being bored.
 When I looked at it, several new aspects were revealed: unity, two becoming one, a globe inside hearts, northern and southern hemispheres coming together, a hug, stability, eternity, intertwining of two worlds or dimensions, etc.